terrorizer1980/HollySpringsBitcoin-Source/README.md

    free to remove these when you are ready.
  * An about page at `/about`.
  * An index page at `/`.
 It displays all posts and paginates them.
- * A blog archive page at `/blog`.
+ * A news archive page at `/news`.
 It displays post titles broken down by month and is paginated.
- * A blog categories page at `/blog/categories`.
+ * A news categories page at `/news/categories`.
- * A blog category index at `/blog/categories/$category`.
-Similar to the blog archive except broken down by each category.
+ * A news category index at `/news/categories/$category`.
+Similar to the news archive except broken down by each category.
- * A blog tags page at `/blog/tags`.
+ * A news tags page at `/news/tags`.
- * A blog tag index at `/blog/tags/$tag`.
-Similar to the blog archive except broken down by each tag.
+ * A news tag index at `/news/tags/$tag`.
+Similar to the news archive except broken down by each tag.

 Prerequisites